41Baloo/TLState/README.md

 ## ⚠️ Status & Caveats

 * **In Development**: APIs and internals will change without notice.
-* **First Crypto Project**: This is out first cryptographic project, so there may very well be some nasty hidden bugs.
+* **First Crypto Project**: This is our first cryptographic project, so there may very well be some nasty hidden bugs.
 * **Non-standard Control Flow**: For more performance we make use of some pretty hacky optimizations

   * Many functions write into pre-allocated buffers instead of returning values.